kiriaze/juice/README.md

 	$ npm install --global gulp && npm install

-### Installation

-1. Import grid into project, `@import 'grid';`.
-2. Import breakpoints mixin into project, `@import 'breakpoints'`;
-	* Simple's breakpoint mixin is the first of its kind - stupid simple and mobile first approach.

 ### 3. Configure

-Set your grid values you wish to your variables in your _base.scss, _settings.scss, or _variables.scss file.
-Done! ( DONT edit the _grid.scss or _breakpoints.scss. )
+Set your grid values you wish to your variables in your _settings.scss file.
+Done!

 Classes are by default, .container, .row, .columns.